-- All transcript requests must be made via letter or fax to the Admissions and Records Office.
-Telephone requests will not be accepted. - Official transcripts printed and released to the student will be noted as "Issued to Student."
-Other colleges and agencies may not accept this as official.
+All transcript requests must be made via letter or fax to the Admissions and Records Office.
+Requests through jWeb and National Clearinghouse (NSC) are also accepted.
+Telephone requests will not be accepted.

-- An official transcript will be sent to another school or a business. - Upon completion of a course or courses, Jackson State Community College students in dual or joint enrollment programs may receive or have issued by the college a transcript indicating their completed coursework and the corresponding grade(s) they were awarded.
-Credit for such coursework will be applied to their degree program upon their admittance to the college as a degree-seeking student. - Unofficial copies may be given to students and/or their academic advisors. - There is no charge for transcript copies unless more than 10 are requested at one time. - No transcripts will be released for or to a student who has any financial debts with the school or who has not completed all admission requirements.
+- Official transcripts printed and released to the student will be noted as "Issued to Student."
+Other colleges and agencies may not accept this as official. - An official transcript will be sent to another school or a business. - Upon completion of a course or courses, Jackson State Community College students in dual or joint enrollment programs may receive or have issued by the college a transcript indicating their completed coursework and the corresponding grade(s) they were awarded.
+Credit for such coursework will be applied to their degree program upon their admittance to the college as a degree-seeking student. - Unofficial copies may be given to students and/or their academic advisors. - There is no charge for transcript copies unless more than 10 are requested at one time.
+The National Clearinghouse (NSC) may charge a fee for their services, if utilized. - No transcripts will be released for or to a student who has any financial debts with the school or who has not completed all admission requirements.